Many local residents are concerned about aspects of the Cycle Route Proposal.

 - The Proposal adds extra signalled crossings on Roseburn Terrace.

-- Pedestrians especially school children are protected by blocking of the dangerous Roseburn Gardens "rat run".
+- Pedestrians especially school children are protected by blocking of the dangerous Roseburn Gardens "rat run", which is currently used by over 200 vehicles per hour at peak times.

 - The Proposal gives pedestrians priority crossing side streets with a continuous pavement (see image).
 Read more